kaylozano/kaylalozano/README.md

    5. I value progress over perfection.
    6. I always welcome feedback.
 I will, more than likely, actively ask for feedback and seek out the right people to have goals and growth conversations with as I find those conversations energizing.
    7. I strive to balance being present, while always being a forward-thinker.
+   8. I care most about what is best for the user.
+Sometimes, what is best for the user is not what is easiest for internal politics.
+I will likely want to partner with leadership to brainstorm how we can influence culture change together, if I notice a mismatch between the two.

 **Fun Facts:**